TeachBooks/deploy-book-workflow/README.md

 - Optionally preprocess branches using the [`teachbooks` package](https://github.com/TeachBooks/TeachBooks).
 - Converting branch-names to well-defined URLs
 - Customizable settings on where the books should be deployed including alias for branch-names and selection of one branch to be deployed on root.
 The workflow will gives warnings if these settings are ill-defined or conflicting.
 Although aliases are not allowed by GitHub Pages, it seems you can use one alias, but not more.
-- Redirects the root directory to one of the branches or copies one of the branches to root.
+- Redirects the root directory to one of the branches or copying or moving one of the branches to root.
 - Adds an 'archived'-banner to old branches / branches of previous years.

 ## How to start using this workflow